chowyb/guidecollection/java/conditional.md

 }
 ```

-Also, note that for the while loop, any of the statements (initialisation, condition and update) can be empty.
+Also, note that for the for loop, any of the statements (initialisation, condition and update) can be empty.
 In the event the condition is left empty, the loop simply continues infinitely.

 ```java
 for (int i = 0; i < 10; i++) {